tanio003/CNPGlobal_paper_repo/README.md

 ```r
 install.packages("drake")
 ```
+It also requires the package Orca installed.
+Follow instructions on https://github.com/plotly/orca on how to install.

 Next you need to open an R session with working directory set to the root of the project.